https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_3_Latency_Test_Compose/README.md

 # Week 2 Ungraded Lab: Load testing servers with Docker Compose and Locust

 Welcome!
-During this ungraded lab you will be conducting a load test on the servers you coded in the previous ungraded lab.
+During this ungraded lab you will be conducting a load test on the servers you coded in a previous ungraded lab (first one of this week).
 You will compare latency across four servers:
 - The server that didn't support batching
 - The one with batching and using:
     -  batches of 1